OCR A-Level Biology: Biological Membranes, Cell Division and Organisation — Complete Revision Guide (H420)

 Effect of Temperature on Membrane Permeability

 The temperature effects on membranes lesson develops how temperature alters membrane permeability.
-Low temperatures slow phospholipid motion and condense the bilayer, reducing fluidity; very low temperatures can rupture membranes on freezing.
+Low temperatures slow phospholipid motion and condense the bilayer, reducing fluidity; very low temperatures can rupture membranes on freezing as ice crystals form.
 Moderate temperatures increase kinetic energy of phospholipids and integral proteins, increasing fluidity.
 High temperatures denature integral proteins and disrupt the bilayer, dramatically increasing permeability.

 Diffusion and Facilitated Diffusion

 The diffusion and facilitated diffusion lesson develops the two passive transport mechanisms.
-Simple diffusion is the net movement of molecules down their concentration gradient through the bilayer; small non-polar molecules (oxygen, carbon dioxide, fatty acids) cross by this route.
+Simple diffusion is the net movement of molecules from a region of higher concentration to a region of lower concentration, down a concentration gradient, through the bilayer; small non-polar molecules (oxygen, carbon dioxide, fatty acids) cross by this route.
 Facilitated diffusion is the passive movement of polar or charged species down their gradient through membrane proteins — either channel proteins (water-filled pores, often gated) or carrier proteins (alternating-access conformational changes).
 Both are passive and proceed without ATP; the protein simply provides the route.

 Osmosis and Water Potential

 The osmosis and water potential lesson develops the special case of diffusion as it applies to water across a partially permeable membrane.
-Water potential (denoted by the Greek letter psi, measured in kilopascals) is the tendency of water to leave a system; pure water has a water potential of zero, and solutions have negative water potentials.
-Water moves from regions of higher (less negative) water potential to regions of lower (more negative) water potential.
+Water potential (denoted by the Greek letter psi, measured in kilopascals, kPa) is the tendency of water to leave a system by osmosis.
+Pure water at atmospheric pressure has a water potential of zero, which is the maximum possible value; adding solute lowers the water potential to a negative number.
+Water moves from a region of higher (less negative) water potential to a region of lower (more negative) water potential.

-In animal cells (no cell wall), water entry leads to swelling and lysis; water exit leads to crenation.
-In plant cells (with cellulose wall, revisited from cellulose), water entry generates turgor; water exit leads to plasmolysis.
+In animal cells (no cell wall), water entry leads to swelling and lysis (haemolysis in red blood cells); water exit leads to crenation.
+In plant cells (with a cellulose wall, revisited from cellulose), water entry generates turgor; water exit past the point where the membrane pulls away from the wall is plasmolysis.
 This lesson anchors part of PAG 8 (Transport in and out of cells): investigations using potato or beetroot cylinders across a sucrose concentration gradient generate calibration curves from which an unknown tissue's water potential can be read.
-A common mark-loss pattern is to describe osmosis as movement "from high to low concentration" rather than as movement of water from higher to lower water potential — the language of solute concentration and water potential are inverse.

 Active Transport, Endocytosis and Exocytosis

 The active transport, endocytosis and exocytosis lesson develops the energy-dependent transport mechanisms.
-Active transport moves species against their electrochemical gradient through carrier proteins coupled to ATP hydrolysis (primary active transport, e.g. the sodium-potassium ATPase) or to the gradient of a co-transported species (secondary active transport, e.g. the sodium-glucose co-transporter revisited in digestion and absorption).
+Active transport moves species against their electrochemical gradient through carrier proteins coupled to ATP hydrolysis (primary active transport, e.g. the sodium-potassium ATPase, which pumps three sodium ions out for every two potassium ions in per ATP hydrolysed) or to the gradient of a co-transported species (secondary active transport, e.g. the sodium-glucose co-transporter revisited in digestion and absorption).
 Endocytosis (cellular uptake of bulk material into vesicles formed by inward folding of the plasma membrane — including phagocytosis of solid particles and pinocytosis of fluids) and exocytosis (vesicle fusion with the plasma membrane to release vesicle contents to the extracellular space) are the bulk transport mechanisms.
 Exocytosis is the termination of the secretory pathway developed in protein production and secretion.

 Cell Signalling